CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 weight: 660
 toc: 4
 ---
-You can configure switches using one or more configurations.
+You can use the NetQ UI to configure switches using one or more switch configurations.
 To enable consistent application of configurations, switch configurations can contain network templates for SNMP, NTP, and user accounts.
-You can also configure configuration profiles for Cumulus NetQ Agents.
+You can also specify configuration profiles for Cumulus NetQ Agents.

-Workflow for config switches

 ## Manage Network Templates